Lady in the Water

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Cleveland Heep works as superintendent of the Cove apartment complex, living a solitary, mundane existence maintaining the pool and grounds, isolated from meaningful human connection..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Cleveland discovers Story, a Narf (sea nymph) from the Blue World, injured and hiding in the pool.
 Her presence transforms his mundane world into something mystical and dangerous..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Cleveland commits to helping Story return home safely.
+This shows the protagonist's commitment to Cleveland commits to helping Story return home safely.
 He rallies the apartment tenants, choosing to believe in the mythic story and his role as the Healer despite his painful past., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The Scrunt attacks Story.
+Significantly, this crucial beat The Scrunt attacks Story.
 Cleveland realizes they've misidentified everyone's roles - he is not the Guardian.
 Their plan was wrong, and Story is now in greater danger with time running out., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, The Scrunt viciously attacks, killing the film critic and severely wounding Cleveland.
 Story cannot return home, and Cleveland appears to have failed in his role as protector.
-Hope seems lost., illustrates the protagonist at their lowest point.
+Hope seems lost., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Cleveland realizes the truth: he is the Healer, meant to help Story find Vick Ran, the writer whose book will inspire a future leader.
 The real Guardian is revealed.
 Everyone's true purpose becomes clear., demonstrating the transformation achieved throughout the journey.